 Yes.
-Australian sanction laws are enacted by the federal parliament.
-They have broad jurisdictional application, extending to activities in Australia, and also to activities by Australian citizens and Australian-registered corporate bodies overseas.
+Australian sanction laws are enacted by the federal parliament, and have broad jurisdictional application, extending to activities in Australia, and also to activities by Australian citizens and Australian registered corporate bodies overseas.

 Does Australia implement UN sanctions?